monobilisim/fizzy-webhook-proxy/README.md

 The board identifier in the URL (`board-eng`, `board-product`) must match the identifier in your environment variables (`BOARD_ENG_*`, `BOARD_PRODUCT_*`).

+---

+## Known Limitations

+Due to some data deficiencies in Fizzy's webhook infrastructure:

+1.  **Card Title in Comment Notifications:**
+    - Fizzy does not send the card's text title (e.g., "Login Page Error") in the `comment_created` event.
+    - **Solution:** The proxy extracts the card number from the URL and displays a simple title like `[Person] commented` if the title is missing.
+The text title cannot be accessed without API integration.

+2.  **Assignee Name in Assignment Notifications:**
+    - The `card_assigned` event does not include information about *who* the card was assigned to in the payload.
+    - **Solution:** The notification is displayed with a generic message like "assigned the card to someone".

+3.  **Duplicate Notifications:**
+    - Fizzy can sometimes send the same event (especially `card_reopened`) twice within milliseconds.
+    - **Solution:** The proxy has a 2-second `deduplication` mechanism; if the same event repeats, the second one is ignored.

+---

 ## To-Do

 - [ ] Add Telegram support
 - [ ] Add Slack support
 - [ ] Expand unit tests

+---

+## License

+Fizzy Webhook Proxy is licensed under GPL-3.0.
+See the [LICENSE](https://github.com/monobilisim/fizzy-webhook-proxy/blob/main/LICENSE) file for details.